feedzai/deccaf/README.md

 ### Step 3 - Train the Alert Model and create the set of alerts
 To train the Alert Model, run the file [Code/alert_model/training_and_predicting.py](Code/alert_model/training_and_predicting.py), which will train the Alert Model and score all instances in months 4-8 of the BAF dataset.

 Then, run the file [Code/alert_data/preprocess.py](Code/alert_data/preprocess.py), to create the dataset of 30K alerts raised in months 4-8.
-This will be the set of instances used over all following generation processes.
+This will be the set of instances used over all following processes.

 ### Step 4 - Train classifier *h*
 As both of these algorithms share the classifier *h*, we first train this classifier, by running the script [Code/classifier_h/training.py](Code/classifier_h/training.py).